openfl/OpenFLDevelopersGuide/using-the-textfield-class/advanced-text-rendering.md

 *   Creating and referencing a font symbol
 *   Creating and using a run-time shared library containing embedded font symbols

-For more details about how to embed fonts in applications, see “Embedded fonts for dynamic or input text fields” in
+For more details about how to embed fonts in applications, see "Embedded fonts for dynamic or input text fields" in

 _Using Flash_.